certbot/certbot/docs/contributing.rst

 on both Linux and Windows.

-To help with this, the ``certbot.compat.os`` module wraps the standard ``os`` module, and forbid usage of methods that lacks support for these Windows security features.
+To help with this, the ``certbot.compat.os`` module wraps the standard ``os`` module, and forbid usage of methods that lack support for these Windows security features.

 As a developper, you must use ``certbot.compat.os`` in every place you would need